benjamin-danneville/bdGenerator/docs/pages/scene_requirement.rst

 |
 | Now for exemple if we want the top locator to take the top Meshes as variation
 | So that when it will generate it will choose between the different top meshes,
-| just add the meshes to the top locator's Variation_obj attribute
+| just add the meshes' name to the top locator's Variation_obj attribute

 .. image:: images/scene_requirement/Setup_Variation_obj_MeshesLink.png